 Dr. Libben completed her undergraduate degree at the University of Alberta and received her Ph.D in clinical psychology from McGill University.
 She completed clinical residencies and practica at a number of major hospitals including the Montreal General Hospital, the Montreal Neurological Institute, the Jewish General Hospital and the Douglas Hospital.
 Following her Ph.D., Dr. Libben completed a post-doctoral degree at Harvard Medical School, through the department of psychiatry.
 She is a Livingston fellow and has been honoured with a number of awards including the Corneel Award and a NARSAD Young Investigator Award.

-In addition to her private practice, Dr. Libben is a tenure-track Assistant Professor at the University of British Columbia – Okanagan.
+In addition to her private practice, Dr. Libben is a tenured Associate Professor at the University of British Columbia – Okanagan.
 She teaches at both the graduate and undergraduate level and supervises students in their clinical training.
 Dr. Libben is the director of the PLAN (Psychopathology Lifespan and Neuropsychology) Laboratory at UBCO and maintains an active program of research in clinical- and neuro-psychology.
 To find out more about Dr. Libben’s research click here.

 Dr. Libben is a member of the following organizations: